Brands & Branding

 Know what makes you unique

-Think hard about what makes you different and could give you an edge over your competitors?
+What makes you different, stand out and could give you an edge over your competitors?

 The ‘look and feel’ of your brand (branding)

 This must appropriately reflect your brand personality and resonate with your target audience.
 It must also be consistent in its application, across everything you do – this doesn’t mean simply plastering your logo on everything – a well thought-through creative brand identity, with clever branding systems, tone of voice, colour palette and imagery will reassure your customers and attract new ones.

 It’s important to work with who you like